+The forebays and silt traps of four ponds were cleaned in 2020/2021.
 The ponds have not been resurveyed but would be expected to be well within compliance due having had silt removed over this time.

 Table 2 - Pond Capacity and Compliance Check